-Article 30 of the Rules and Regulations of the Board "The director shall fulfil all the duties and obligations which are inherent in his position as such and which are provided for by Law, the Bylaws, the Rules and Regulations for the General Shareholders' Meeting and the Rules and Regulations of the Boards, including the following: (...)
+"The director shall fulfil all the duties and obligations which are inherent in his position as such and which are provided for by Law, the Bylaws, the rules and regulations for the general shareholders' meeting and the rules and regulations of the board of directors, including the following:

-- Duty of loyalty: - (iii) The directors must notify the board of any direct or indirect conflict with the interests of the Company in which they may be involved.
+Duty of loyalty:

+(iii) "The directors must notify the board of any direct or indirect conflict with the interests of the Company in which they may be involved.
 If the conflict arises from a transaction with the Company, the director shall not be allowed to conduct it unless the board, following a report from the appointments and remuneration committee, approves such transaction.
 In the event of conflict, the director involved shall not participate in the deliberations and decisions on the transaction to which the conflict refers.
-In all events, the situations of conflict in which the Company directors are involved shall be reported in the annual corporate governance report." - 53.
-The board of directors should seek to present the annual accounts to the General Shareholders' Meeting without reservations or qualifications in the audit report.
-Should such reservations or qualifications exist, both the Chairman of the Audit Committee and the auditors should give a clear account to shareholders of their scope and content.
+In all events, the situations of conflict in which the Company directors are involved shall be reported in the annual corporate governance report."

+53. The board of directors should seek to present the annual accounts to the general shareholders' meeting without reservations or qualifications in the audit report.
+Should such reservations or qualifications exist, both the chairman of the audit committee and the auditors should give a clear account to shareholders of their scope and content.